Louis Borchardt

-Louis Borchardt (1816/7 – 15 November 1883) was a German-born physician and paediatrician, who became prominent in Manchester.
+Louis Borchardt (1816/7 – 15 November 1883) was a German-born medical doctor and paediatrician, who became prominent in Manchester.
 He was an active supporter of suffrage and an advocate for women's equal standing in the medical profession.

 Life

 Borchardt was born in Landesberg an der Warthe, Brandenburg (then Prussia) and studied medicine at the University of Berlin, qualifying in 1838.
 He was lauded for his role in the medical relief effort during a typhus epidemic in 1845, but his 'ardent liberal proclivities in politics induced him to take part in the insurrectionary party of 1848', for which he was imprisoned for two years.
 Upon release, he migrated to Britain.

 Borchardt settled in Manchester in 1852, and—according to his obituary in The BMJ—"soon made a mark on account of his knowledge, independence of character, high intelligence, and excellent professional information."
 The year after his arrival, Borchardt began to work with the Children's Dispensary, which later became the Children's Hospital at Pendlebury, a much-admired institution.
 Borchardt was Honorary Physician of the hospital and dispensary for a quarter of a century.
 The 'Borchardt Ward' was named in his honour, and a marble bust of Borchardt was placed in the hospital.

 Borchardt was a member of the British Medical Association's Council and became President of its Lancashire and Cheshire Branch.
-He was also President of the Manchester Medical Society and served on the Executive Committee of the Manchester Nurse-Training Institution from its founding in 1866.
+He was also President of the Manchester Medical Society and served on the executive committee of the Manchester Nurse-Training Institution from its founding in 1866.